Nivrin/k8sIsFun-SimpleFront/README.md

 # SimpleFront Application Documentation

-Welcome to the documentation for our front-end application deployed on Kubernetes using Streamlit.
+Welcome to the documentation for my front-end application deployed on Kubernetes using Streamlit.

 ## Introduction